 The Company was organized in 1981 as a Massachusetts corporation.
-The Company's principal offices are located at 148 Sidney Street, Cambridge, Massachusetts 02139, and its telephone number is (617) 769-4242.
+The Company's principal offices are located at 333 Providence Highway, Norwood, Massachusetts 02062, and its telephone number is (617) 769-4242.

-SELLING STOCKHOLDERS
+SELLING STOCKHOLDER

-The shares of Common Stock offered hereby by the Selling Stockholders are issuable upon conversion of 3,000 shares of the Company's Series B Stock held by Southbrook International Investments Ltd. ("Southbrook") and exercise of the warrants to purchase an aggregate of 250,000 shares of Common Stock (the "October 1996 Warrants" to purchase 187,500 shares of Common Stock are held by Southbrook and warrants to purchase 62,500 shares are held by Brown Simpson, LLC).
-The Series B Stock and the October 1996 Warrants were issued to the Selling Stockholders in connection with the October 1996 Private Placement.
+The shares of Common Stock offered hereby by the Selling Stockholder are issuable upon conversion of 3,000 shares of the Company's Series C Stock issued to Southbrook International Investments, Ltd. ("Southbrook") in the Series C Financing and exercise of the January 1997 Warrants held by Southbrook.

-The number of shares registered on the registration statement of which this Prospectus is a part and the number of shares offered hereby have been determined by agreement between the Company and Southbrook.
-The number of shares of Common Stock that will ultimately be issued to Southbrook upon conversion of the Series B Stock is dependent upon a conversion formula which relies in part on the closing bid price of the Common Stock for the 5 trading days immediately preceding the date of conversion and therefore cannot be determined at this time.
+The number of shares registered on the Registration Statement of which this Prospectus is a part and the number of shares offered hereby have been determined by agreement between the Company and Southbrook.
+The number of shares of Common Stock that will ultimately be issued to Southbrook upon conversion of the Series C Stock is dependent upon a conversion formula which relies in part on the closing bid price of the Common Stock for the five trading days immediately preceding the date of conversion and therefore cannot be determined at this time.

-The following table sets forth information with respect to the beneficial ownership of the Company's Common Stock by the Selling Stockholder as of October 16, 1996, and as adjusted to reflect the sale of the Common Stock offered hereby by the Selling Stockholders.
+The following table sets forth information with respect to the beneficial ownership of the Company's Common Stock by the Selling Stockholder as of January 27, 1997, and as adjusted to reflect the sale of the Common Stock offered hereby by the Selling Stockholder.